-

 Is there a statutory duty on directors to oversee environmental and social impacts?

-Other than having a general obligation to ensure that companies comply with laws, there are no statutory duties to oversee environmental and social commitments.
+Other than having a general obligation to ensure that companies comply with applicable laws, there are no statutory duties to oversee environmental and social commitments.

 -